johnpospisil/Microsoft-Stock/README.md

 # Microsoft-Stock
-A timne series analysis of Microsoft stock.
+A time series analysis of Microsoft stock.